Journal

 Why These Spots Matter

 The difference between a good Blue Cave tour and a great one is everything that happens outside the cave.
-The Blue Cave itself takes roughly fifteen minutes.
-The rest of your day — four, six, or eight hours depending on the tour — is spent on the water between stops.
+You get about 15 to 20 minutes in the water inside the Blue Cave itself.
+The rest of your roughly four-hour tour is spent on the water and at the other stops.

-Generic operators fill that time with the same five-stop rotation: Blue Cave, Green Cave, a beach on Šipan, a beach on Lopud, lunch in a harbour.
+Generic operators fill that time with the same fixed rotation: the Blue Cave, a quick pass at one of the green caves, a beach on Šipan, a beach on Lopud, lunch in a harbour.
 Pleasant, but identical to what every other boat is doing — which means you arrive at each stop alongside six other groups.

 Our skippers grew up on these waters.
 They know which coves are sheltered when the maestral picks up, where the snorkelling is best at which hour, and the hidden pebble beaches that do not have names on Google Maps.